Kourosh-Davoudi/pw-s-1/README.md

 	char a[10];
 	int i;

-	// put the number digit characters of x in array a (in reverse order is fine)
+	// put the digit characters of x in array a (in reverse order is fine)

 	// your code is here